 I ship as quickly as I can.
 We do ALL of our shipping from home, so NOTHING ships the same day it is ordered.
 My wife handles the shipping online, and we use FedEx and USPS for pretty much everything.
 This means you can double-check rates yourself.
 We don't charge anywhere near enough for our time typing up invoices, shipping documents, packing the boxes and taking them to the drop off center, so trust me, whatever you're charged for handling, it's fair!

 I do my best to ship everything paid for by money order the day after it is recieved.
 Merchandise paid for by personal check is held for two weeks before shipment.
+As of 2020, we now ship twice a week, Monday mornings and Thursday mornings.

 a.
 DISTRIBUTORS-Vacuum vs. Mechanical Advance.
 Vacuum advance is the only way to go!
 Mechanical advance is just an approximation of timing, with no sensitivity to engine load.
 Hereís advance in a nutshell.
 Electricity will travel from the distributor to the spark plug at a constant speed.
 As the engine turns faster and faster, the pistons take less and less time to get to TDC, by which time the plug is supposed to have fired.
 So, in order to not have the spark reach the piston on or after it reaches TDC, youíve got to start the spark going from the distributor to the plugs sooner and sooner.
 Thatís where advance comes in.